defenxor/dsiem-rs/docs/managing_performance.md

 - Use unbounded queue and Dsiem EPS rate auto-adjustment (with threshold set to 5 minutes delay) on a set of nodes that host the 100 critical directives.
 Make sure that the nodes have enough hardware resources allocated to cope with normal ingestion rate, so that the auto-adjustment will only be triggered sparingly during a temporary spike and will not last for long.
 At Logstash end, use persistent queue on the pipeline with enough capacity to prevent it from blocking its input during reduced output rate to Dsiem frontend.
 This last bit isn't necessary if the input is Filebeat, or similar producer that doesn't discard events when they can't send to Logstash.

-- Use fixed length queue on a set of nodes that host the lower priority directives.
+- Use a short length queue on a set of nodes that host the lower priority directives.
 They can run on the hardware that aren't being used by the nodes hosting critical directives.

 ## Shield the main Logstash ingestion pipeline